 # Append-only log (critical for audit).

-with open("memory/decisions.jsonl", "a") as f:
+With open("memory/decisions.jsonl", "a") as f:

 f.write(json.dumps(decision) + "\n")